Visiting or Living in Finland as a Catholic

 The Holy Days of Obligation (that do not fall on a Sunday) in Finland are the following: Nativity (Dec.
 25); Mary, Mother of God (Jan.
 1); Epiphany (Jan.
 6); Ascension (date changes every year).

 In Finland people kneel for the whole Eucharistic Prayer until the great Amen and again after the Agnus Dei.
-Holy Communion is sometimes distributed in both forms, whereby it is good to remember that the Host must be immediately consumed and never carried away, even to where the Blood of Christ is distributed.
+Holy Communion is sometimes distributed in both forms, whereby it is good to remember that the Host must always be immediately consumed and never carried away, even to where the Blood of Christ is distributed.

 Confession.
 The Church invites the faithful to receive Holy Communion often, and at least once a year.
 This, however, does not mean one must receive Holy Communion at every Mass.
 We must examine our conscience and prepare ourselves to receive the Body and Blood of Christ in a worthy manner.
 Regular confession is recommended.